Four simple ideas that will help you increase your website conversions for more sales, as a service based business owner.

 Make sure it’s user-friendly and easy to navigate

-As a service-based business owner, you can assume people are coming to you to either a) work with you or b) learn something.
-If those two actions can not be easily performed, you might want to make a few updates.
+Because you’re a service provider, you can assume the people coming to your website either a) want to work with you or b) want to learn something.
+If those two actions are not easily performed, you might want to make a few updates.

-For example, if I want to work with you, I should not have to dig through your site to find a ‘contact me’ button or link.
-Your email address, phone number or contact form should ALWAYS be easily accessible.
+For example, if I want to work with you, I shouldn’t have to dig through your site to find a ‘contact me’ button or link.
+Your email address, phone number and/or contact form should ALWAYS be easily accessible.

-From an education standpoint, if you have a great blog with valuable content (and why wouldn’t you?) make that great content easy to find and search through.
-From prominently listing your most popular content to guiding readers on where to start, make it as easy as possible for people to stay on your website and consume all the great content you’re creating.
+From an education standpoint, if you have a great blog with valuable content (and why wouldn’t you?) make sure that content is easy to find and sift through.
+From prominently listing your most popular content to guiding readers on where to start, make it easy for people to stay on your website and consume all the great content you’re creating.

 Be up front with your pricing